marta-zebrowska/currency-converter-react/README.md

 ## Description

 This is currency exchange web calculator that converts PLN to other currencies.
+Current exchange rates are downloaded from the European Central Bank from https://exchangerate.host/
 The application was created with the use of my current knowledge :)

 ### Technologies used